emisasal/rest-api-crud/README.md

 > Because the dates have an incorrect format I'm mapping the arrays to replace them to ISO format.

-To aviod conflicts with the relations between models I created a function that execute `Promise.all` applying "upsert" for every object.
+To aviod relation conflicts between models seeds, the function execute `Promise.all` applying "upsert" for every object.
-This solves the issue of duplicate data and allows the seeds to be applied multiple times.
+This solves the issue of duplicate data and allows the seeds to be applied multiple times withot errors.

 > The `Promise.all` for seeding the models in the `runSeeders()` function must respect this order:
 >